 The Tibetan student couldn't answer and muttered to himself: What else do we have?

-Tsering Dondrub: In childhood, although I liked to draw, I had no concept of becoming a painter.
+Tsering Dondrub: In my childhood, although I liked to draw, I had no concept of becoming a painter.
 If I had any ideals at that time, it was to be Chairman Mao's successor or perhaps a soldier.

 As a child, I had a strong affection for guns.
 My father often repaired guns for others, and I liked it.
-After he fixed them, I would test fire a few shots.
+After he repaired them, I would test fire a few shots.
 My father often asked me to try, and some people were quite generous, while others were reluctant to let me try those few bullets.
 Overall, I had more opportunities to handle guns than other children and understood their performance quite well; I knew a bit about several types of guns.

 Once writing became a habit, the ideal disappeared.